Section {name} {number} {maxlen} [datatype] [when] [format] [cloneflag] [separator] [{source} {pattern} {replacement}]

 with zeros.

-is an optional parameter defining when the
+when is an optional parameter defining when the

 section is to be created.
 The following values are possible: